micro-os-plus/utils-lists-xpack/README.md

 # A source library xPack with the µOS++ intrusive lists utilities

-This project provides the **utils-lists** source libraries as an xPack dependency and includes the files that implement C++ lists, also used in the µOS++ RTOS.
+This project provides the **utils-lists** source libraries as an xPack dependency and includes the files that implement C++ intrusive lists, also used in the µOS++ RTOS.

 The project is hosted on GitHub as [micro-os-plus/utils-lists-xpack](https://github.com/micro-os-plus/utils-lists-xpack).